Last updated: June 17, 2024

 Both the buyer and the seller may be responsible for paying closing costs, depending on the terms of the sale.
 Be sure to ask questions and make sure you understand what your obligations are and budget accordingly to avoid any surprises at closing.

-Reducing closing costs
+How to reduce closing costs

-Closing costs can add up to more than you may have expected to pay when trying to buy a home, but there are ways you can try to reduce them and save some money.
+Closing costs can add up to more than you may have expected to pay when trying to buy a home, but there are ways you can try to reduce them and potentially save some money.

 1. Negotiate with the seller: You may negotiate with the seller to cover some or all closing costs.
 You can do this by asking the seller to lower the price of the home or by asking them to contribute a certain amount of money towards the overall closing costs.